dorsakh/Food-Log-Backend/docs/render_deploy.md

   -d '{"email":"demo@foodlog.app","password":"Str0ngPass!"}'
 ```

 For predictions, call `/predict` with `multipart/form-data`.
-The response uses the stubbed ML output until a real service is configured.
+If you provide `HF_TOKEN`, the backend forwards meal photos to Hugging Face’s `nateraw/food` classifier; otherwise it falls back to the stubbed response.

 ## 5. Frontend configuration
 Update the frontend API base URL to the Render hostname (e.g., `https://foodlog-backend.onrender.com`).
 Once committed and pushed, redeploy the frontend in Vercel so both services point at the same backend.

 ## 6. Next steps
+- Supply `HF_TOKEN` to enable Hugging Face Inference Providers immediately; tweak `HF_MODEL_ID`/`HF_INFERENCE_PROVIDER` for different models or providers and redeploy to apply.
 - When the ML microservice is ready, update `ML_SERVICE_URL` (and optionally `ML_SERVICE_API_KEY`) in Render → **Environment** and trigger a redeploy.
 - If you later migrate to AWS or another provider, remove `render.yaml` or keep both deployment options side by side.